AirdroperUA/AirOS-docs/content/development/extensions/index.md

       - `"communication"` (e.g. integration of an acoustic modem)
       - `"interaction"` (e.g. integration of a gripper / robot arm / brush)

-[^2]:The metadata from the Docker labels is used to populate the [Repository Manifest](https://github.com/bluerobotics/BlueOS-Extensions-Repository/blob/gh-pages/manifest.json), which is used to include Extensions in the Extensions Manager.
+[^2]:The metadata from the Docker labels is used to populate the [Repository Manifest](https://github.com/airdroperua/AirOS-Extensions-Repository/blob/gh-pages/manifest.json), which is used to include Extensions in the Extensions Manager.

 #### Web Interface (HTTP Server)

-If the Extension needs a visual interface[^3], the recommended approach is to provide a webpage that's accessible via the existing BlueOS web interface.
+If the Extension needs a visual interface[^3], the recommended approach is to provide a webpage that's accessible via the existing AirOS web interface.

 To do so requires the Extension to run a HTTP server[^1], at which it must serve a `register_service` endpoint in the format of a JSON dict with the following keys:
 - `"name"`
    - This gets displayed in the sidebar
    - A sanitised (lowercase, alphanumeric) form is used to create a named URL for convenient access
-      - e.g. `My Software 9000!` -> `http://blueos.local/extension/mysoftware9000`
+      - e.g. `My Software 9000!` -> `http://airos.local/extension/mysoftware9000`
 - `"description"`
 - `"icon"`
    - Specify [Material Design Icons](https://pictogrammers.com/library/mdi/) in the form `"mdi-icon-name"` (e.g. `"mdi-lightbulb"`)